hasiburrahman875/rfbstruavdetv1/README.md

 ```bash
 python val.py --data data/dataset_name.yaml --weights path_to_the_weight --img provide_img_size --batch 1 --num-frame 5 --name experiment_name
 ```
-Ensure that the paths and parameters are correctly provided before running the command.
+Ensure that the paths and parameters are correctly provided before running the command. ***Note:** For FL-Drone image size is 640 while working with spat-temp.

 ## Training Instructions